Meiguro/simplyjs/README.md

 ## Using Fonts

 You can use any of the Pebble system fonts in your Pebble.js applications.
 Please refer to [this Pebble Developer's blog post](https://developer.getpebble.com/blog/2013/07/24/Using-Pebble-System-Fonts/) for a list of all the Pebble system fonts.
+When referring to a font, using lowercase with dashes is recommended.
+For example, `GOTHIC_18_BOLD` becomes `gothic-18-bold`.

 ````js
 var Vector2 = require('vector2');